bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 Having a clear roadmap ensures that your work aligns with the broader project plan, helping you deliver effectively and avoid potential issues.
 By understanding the timeline, key milestones, and the project’s phase, you can track progress and adjust your approach as needed.

-- **Identify key milestones:** In larger, more structured projects, milestones often define specific phases with distinct goals and deliverables.
-Collaborate with the team to identify these significant markers of progress, such as completing a project phase or delivering a prototype.
-These milestones provide clear points for evaluating whether the project is on track.
-For example, milestones could include completing a sprint, delivering a working MVP, or achieving a key user acceptance test.
 - **Consider the product’s lifecycle phase:** When you join a project, it’s crucial to assess the phase the product is in.
 For mature products, expect the project to follow a structured roadmap with well-defined milestones.
 For newer products, especially those developing a Minimum Viable Product (MVP), the approach may be more flexible and iterative, relying on prototyping and continuous customer feedback rather than rigid stages.
 This adaptability helps in refining the product and achieving product-market fit through each iteration.
+- **Identify major milestones:** In larger, more structured projects, milestones often define specific phases with distinct goals and deliverables.
+Collaborate with the team to identify these significant markers of progress, such as completing a project phase or delivering a prototype.
+These milestones provide clear points for evaluating whether the project is on track.
+For example, milestones could include completing a sprint, delivering a working MVP, or achieving a key user acceptance test.
 - **Request a timeline:** Whether the project uses fixed milestones or an iterative MVP approach, ensure you have access to the most up-to-date timeline.
 This could be a formal Gantt chart or a more flexible schedule shared in a project management tool.
 Use this timeline to align your tasks and prioritize effectively.
 If deadlines shift, recalibrate your tasks to stay in sync with the evolving project goals.
 - **Review and monitor progress regularly:** Don’t limit progress checks to the start of the project.
 Schedule regular milestone reviews or iteration assessments to discuss current progress and make adjustments as necessary.
 In more traditional projects, this might involve a formal milestone review process, while in an iterative MVP environment, it could involve frequent feedback loops and prototyping adjustments.
 Continuously monitor progress through tools like Jira or Trello, ensuring that any delays or changes are addressed before they affect the broader project.